christinegaribian/synthwave/docs/README.md

 ### Background

-Synthwaves is a virtual synthesizer that mathematically creates sounds from the pentatonic scale, one of humanity's most [fascinatingly widespread](https://www.youtube.com/watch?v=ne6tB2KiZuk) musical constructs.
+Synthwaves is a virtual synthesizer that generates sounds from the pentatonic scale, one of humanity's most [fascinatingly widespread](https://www.youtube.com/watch?v=ne6tB2KiZuk) musical constructs.
+Each sound is created from an audio oscillator of a given frequency.

 ### Functionality & MVP